Full-Time RV Living Cost: Real Numbers, Real Life

 Where you park your RV has the single biggest influence on your monthly budget.
 Private RV parks in popular destinations can command premium nightly rates, especially during peak seasons.

-State parks, national forests, and public campgrounds often offer more affordable options with fewer amenities.
+State parks, national forests, and public campgrounds offer more affordable options with fewer amenities.

 Monthly campground stays frequently provide discounted rates and create budget stability.
 Many full-time RVers blend different camping styles throughout the year depending on weather, work needs, and personal comfort.

-Boondocking, camping without hookups on public land, can dramatically reduce campground costs while offering quiet and scenic locations.
+Boondocking, camping without hookups on public land, can dramatically reduce campground costs while offering quiet, scenic locations.
+How much it works for you depends on your solar capacity, water management, comfort preferences, and the regions you travel.

 A white pickup truck is attached to a large RV trailer, parked in a rocky desert area with snow-capped mountains in the background.